Pylons/miniconference/README.rst

 **My company loves Pylons, how can we help?!**

   Join the list and give us a hollar.
 We would love sponsorship for food and beverage.
-Also our web prescence currently sucks, so we would love any help anyone would be willing to offer!
+Also our web presence currently sucks, so we would love any help anyone would be willing to offer!